 \section{Numerical Evaluations}

+Our final results are numerical computations of the density $h(x;\gamma,\alpha)$ to within stated global accuracies using formulae derived in our work in order to illustrate some of the foregoing theoretical statements concerning the behaviour of these solutions.
 The most robust numerical strategy for computing the density is to use the Mellin-Barnes integral representation \eqref{MBIR_h} because the integrand is smooth and decays exponentially as $ \Im(t) \to \pm\infty $.
 There are oscillations but they have a period of the same order as the foregoing decay length and therefore are rapidly damped.
 Our methods employed 64-bit or {\tt real (kind=8)} precision with the gfortran F90 compiler {\tt GNU Fortran (Ubuntu 7.5.0-3ubuntu1~18.04) 7.5.0} and software from the following sources: \begin{itemize} \item We have employed DQAGI for the Mellin-Barnes integrals and DQAGS for the normalisation and integral equations from the QUADPACK package\cite{PdDUK_1983}.
 The absolute and relative error goals were $10^{-6}$ and $10^{-4}$ respectively.
 A convenient choice for $c$ is half. \item The complex gamma function was computed with the error control ACM algorithm 421 \cite{Kuk_1972} with the error value set at $10^{-8}$. \item The complex Gauss hypergeometric function was computed using algorithm {\tt AEAE\_v1\_0} from the CPC program library \cite{MS_2008}.
-An error criteria is computed from certain contiguous relations. \item Extrapolation of the Gaussian hypergeometric function products up to $ 2^{13} $ factors was performed by ACM algorithm 602 HURRY, an acceleration algorithm for scalar sequences and series \cite{FDAS_1983}. \end{itemize} Two criteria were used to quantify the all-up global errors - the normalisation of the density and the residual of the solution in satisfying the integral equation \eqref{integral_eqn} at $ x=1 $.
+An error criterion is computed from certain contiguous relations. \item Extrapolation of the Gaussian hypergeometric function products up to $ 2^{13} $ factors was performed by ACM algorithm 602 HURRY, an acceleration algorithm for scalar sequences and series \cite{FDAS_1983}. \end{itemize} Two criteria were used to quantify the all-up global errors - the normalisation of the density and the residual of the solution in satisfying the integral equation \eqref{integral_eqn} at $ x=1 $.
 These are tabulated in Tables \ref{norm-error-table} and \ref{residual-error-table} respectively over a range of $ \gamma\in (0,1] $ and $ \alpha\in (0,1) $ values.
 Our error settings are relatively weak and no attempt has been made in pushing the methods to their accuracy limits.